questdb/questdb.io/docs/third-party-tools/telegraf.md

   QuestDB.
 ---

-Telegraf is a client for collecting metrics from many inputs and has support for and sending it on to various outputs.
+[Telegraf](https://docs.influxdata.com/telegraf/v1.17/) is a client for collecting metrics from many inputs and has support for and sending it on to various outputs.
 It is plugin-driven for the collection and delivery of data, so it is easily configurable and customizable.
 Telegraf is compiled as a standalone binary, which means there are no external dependencies required to manage.

+QuestDB supports ingesting from Telegraf over both TCP and UDP.
+This page provides examples for collecting CPU and memory usage metrics using Telegraf and sends these metrics to a locally-running QuestDB instance for querying and visualization.

 ## Prerequisites